Boeing E-4: Design

+Middle deck

 The middle deck contains the conference room, which provides a secure area for conferences and briefings.
 It contains a conference table for nine people.
 Aft of the conference room is a projection room serving the conference room and the briefing room.
-The projection room had the capability of projecting computer graphics, overhead transparencies, or 35 mm slides to the conference room and/or the briefing room but has since been modernized with flat screen displays.
+The projection room had the capability of projecting computer graphics, overhead transparencies, or 35 mm slides to the conference room and/or the briefing room, and has since been modernized with flat screen displays.

 The battle staff includes various controllers, planners, launch system officers, communications operators, a weather officer, administrative and support personnel, and a chief of battle staff.
-The Operation Looking Glass missions were commanded by a general officer with two staff officers, while the National Airborne Operations Center (NAOC) may rendezvous and embark a member of the National Command Authority (NCA) from an undisclosed location.
+The Operation Looking Glass missions were commanded by a general officer with two staff officers.
+The National Airborne Operations Center (NAOC) may rendezvous and embark a member of the National Command Authority (NCA) from an undisclosed location.
 There are at least 48 crew aboard any E-4B mission.

-Behind the briefing room is the operations team area containing the automatic data processing equipment and seats and console work areas for 29 staff members.
+Behind the briefing room is the operations team area, containing the automatic data processing equipment and seats and console work areas for 29 staff members.
 The consoles are configured to provide access to or from the automated data processing, automatic switchboard, direct access telephone and radio circuits, direct ("hot") lines, monitor panel for switchboard lines, staff, and operator inter-phone and audio recorder.

 The aft compartment at the end of the main deck is the Technical Control (Tech Control) area.
 This area was the nerve center for all communications and communications technicians.
-Typically 3 of the 6 crew positions were occupied here by specialized US Air Force technicians that were responsible for the proper monitoring and distribution of all communications power, cooling, and reliability.
+Typically three of the six crew positions were occupied here by specialized US Air Force technicians that were responsible for the proper monitoring and distribution of all communications power, cooling, and reliability.

 The Technical Controller No. 1 (Tech 1, TC1) was the direct interface with the aircraft Flight Engineer and Flight Crew.
 This position was also the main focal point for all communications related issues.
-The Technical Controller No. 2 (Tech 2, TC2) was responsible for maintaining all ultra high frequency communications between the aircraft and the Nightwatch GEP (Ground Entry Points).
+The Technical Controller No. 2 (Tech 2, TC2) was responsible for maintaining all UHF communications between the aircraft and the Nightwatch GEP (Ground Entry Points).
 These GEP's provided 12 voice lines to the aircraft which were used in the day-to-day operations of the mission.
-Secure Voice was also provided.
-The SHF Operator (or technician) maintained the SHF satellite link and provided other worldwide communications services probably having replaced a lot of the UHF capabilities.
+Secure Voice was provided.
+The SHF Operator (or technician) maintained the SHF satellite link and provided other worldwide communications services, probably having replaced a lot of the UHF capabilities.